 This easy strawberry dessert is a treat that is especially good during spring and summer when strawberries are in season.

-This WW Freestyle dessert recipe can even be made by the older children in our family, although makes sure you buy extra berries because my kids will eat half the strawberries before we finish making the dessert.
+This WeightWatchers dessert recipe can even be made by the older children in our family, although make sure you buy extra berries because my kids will eat half the strawberries before we finish making this.

-Add cut strawberries and sugar or sweetener to mixing bowl.
+Add cut strawberries and sugar or sweetener to the mixing bowl.
+Save points or calories by using less sugar or no-calorie sweetener if you prefer.

 Add pretzels to the bowl of a food processor and blend until you have pretzel crumbs.
 Combine crumbs with melted butter to form what will be the crust.